Trekking as a Single Female in Nepal

 The Annapurna and Solo-Khumbu (Everest) regions are ideal areas to embark upon a solo-trekking trip for a number of reasons; (1) they are used to catering to solo trekkers and are therefore safer and easier to navigate, (2) there are many family-owned teahouses where you will often find women-friendly environments, (3) there will likely be other women to meet along the trail.
 Other trekking regions will probably have a few negatives that you should consider before heading off.

-Following are some important issues and shared perspectives from Marise and Sushma who have enjoyed trekking in Nepal, on their own terms.
+Following are some important issues and shared perspectives from Marise and Sushma who have enjoyed trekking as a single female in Nepal, entirely on their own terms.

 Your Security Comes First

 One of the most important is your personal security.
 The popular Langtang trail has seen solo women attacked, and even killed, in past years, so security is a very serious issue.
 To explore remote or less popular trails, you should have an excellent level of Nepali and a thorough understanding of social and cultural traditions.

 One of the most popular ways to explore Nepal as a single female trekker is to go with a local female guide and/or porter.
 You retain the experience of a solo trekker in many respects, even to carry your own things should you wish, but you have the major added benefit of local knowledge and the ability to communicate effectively with anyone you meet.
 A female trekking guide will also choose family run guest houses more than those run by men only and this is safer for sole trekkers.
 Another added benefit is female solo travellers are welcomed into Nepali family lives more so than men.